 From day one, you want to rub all over on the baby, pick up each of her feet (train her for the ferrier), and put a halter on her.
 And do this EVERY day.

 We also rub on their teats to get them used to it so they’ll be awesome milkers in 3 years or so.
 (You should NOT breed a donkey that is under 2 years old, minimum.)
-If it’s a Jack, you’ll want to geld him if you don’t want him as a breeder.
-(Cut him.)
+If it’s a Jack, you’ll want to geld him if you don’t want him as a breeder. (make sure you have a vet who knows how to geld donkeys, they can bleed out and are different than horses.)
 This should be done soon…so he doesn’t realize he’s a Jack.
 He’ll make a great companion / riding donkey if he’s gelded.
 If not, an uncut Jack can be dangerous and unpredictable.